-In both cases, this includes checks to ensure that individuals are not disqualified under the 2018 Childcare Disgualification Regulations and Childcare Act 2006.
+In both cases, this includes checks to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
 Volunteers

-We will:
+We will

-- Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity - Obtain an enhanced DBS check with barred list information for all volunteers working in regulated activity - Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
-We will seek HR advice and retain a record of this risk assessment assessment.
+- > Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity - > Obtain an enhanced DBS check with barred list information for all volunteers working in regulated activity - Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
+We will seek HR advice and retain a record of this risk assessment - ➤ Ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
 This will include our evaluation of any risks and control measures put in place, and any advice sought